taking a nap outside a gurudwara in Delhi

 Where to Eat Near Qutab Minar and Mehrauli Archeological Park

-• The Grammar Room is a lovely upscale cafe just behind the Qutab complex on Kalka Das Marg.
+• The Grammar Room is one of Delhi’s nicest cafes, just behind the Qutab complex on Kalka Das Marg.
 They open at 11:00 am.

 • CHO is an excellent Vietnamese restaurant about 5 minutes walk from the Qutub complex in Ambawatta One